Havørn Accident: Aftermath

 On 23 May 1937, a group of four climbers descended the face on a different route and were able to find a golden ring and a golden watch, which they sent to the airline.
-The found some body parts which they offered to recover for 500 Norwegian krone, but this was rejected.
+They found some body parts which they offered to recover for 500 Norwegian krone, but this was rejected.
 Heggenes stated that these were parts which had been buried by the previous expedition.

 To replace the aircraft, DNL bought another Ju 52, named Falken, used from Lufthansa.

 Parts from the wreck are on display at Flyhistorisk Museum, Sola.
 On 14 June 2008, a memorial was erected halfway up the mountain, with 200 people attending the ceremony.